-3. Website has HTTPS encryption
+3. Your Website Should Have HTTPS Encryption

 - It will rank lower in searches

-- Even if it does rank, users may follow the “not secure” warning and avoid clicking on it.
+- Even if it does rank, users may follow the “not secure” warning and avoid clicking on it

 Don’t expect your website’s visitors to go on a wild goose chase for information.
 If visitors can’t quickly find what they’re looking for on your website, they’ll leave and seek information from a competing business.
-Simple, top-level navigation is essential for first-time visitors to understand what your business does, discover helpful content and find how to get in contact with you.
+Simple, top-level navigation is essential for first-time visitors to understand what your business does, discover helpful content and find out how to get in contact with you.